95 Nebraska Law Review 787 (2016)

 The promise of more flexible public adjudication presents parties with significant benefits.
 Yet, given the potential gains from finely tuned procedure, it is puzzling that current empirical evidence suggests that few parties explore the full range of customization theoretically available to them.
 Indeed, while the evidence we have is far from perfect, it seems to indicate that parties are doing precious little fine-tuning, at least ex ante.

 This Article evaluates this doctrinal explanation for the puzzle created by the gap between the potential gains of customized procedure and the apparent reality that parties do little of it, at least before a dispute arises.
 It concludes that a close look at the doctrine does not bear this story out.
 To the contrary, while express authorization for many forms of customized procedure does not exist, the current trend of doctrine could not be clearer: courts seem ready to enforce parties' autonomous procedural choices.
 Accordingly, there are minimal risks that a court will refuse to enforce or abide by a procedural customization so long as it does not suffer from some fundamental contract formation flaw, like unconscionability or fraud.

-Blair, H. Allen, "Promise and Peril: Doctrinally Permissible Options for Calibrating Procedures Through Contract," (2016).
+Blair, Henry Allen, "Promise and Peril: Doctrinally Permissible Options for Calibrating Procedures Through Contract," (2016).
 Faculty Scholarship.
 421.